-- 1. In 2022, the Committee established corporate performance objectives under the 2022 bonus plan to provide for compensation that was intended to serve as an incentive for performance in 2022, based on established performance measures, notwithstanding that the Committee retained discretion to award payouts of any amount irrespective of the Company's actual performance against such objectives.
-The amounts earned by our NEOs in 2022 based on actual achievement of the 2022 performance objectives, but awarded and paid in 2023, are shown in the "Non-Equity Incentive Plan Compensation" column of the 2022 Summary Compensation Table above.
-See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program & Corporate Performance Objectives," above for additional information regarding our NEOs' 2022 bonus awards. - Represents February 9, 2022 PRSU awards, which are eligible to vest after the Performance Period ends on December 31, 2024, subject to such NEOs' continued employment with the Company through the vesting date, with the percentage of the PRSUs that are eligible to vest dependent on the Company meeting cumulative BVPS growth targets set forth in the awards.
-See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Long-Term Incentive Program & BVPS Growth Targets," above for a description of the 2022 PRSU awards. - 3.
-Our NEOs' (other than Mr. Shuster) 2022 RSU grants are eligible to vest 40% on each of the first and second anniversaries of the grant date, with the remaining 20% eligible to vest on the third anniversary of the grant date.
-Mr. Shuster's 2022 RSU grant is eligible to vest in thirds on the first, second, and third anniversaries of the grant date. - 4.
-The amounts included in this column reflect the grant date fair value of our NEOs' 2022 RSU and PRSU awards at target level of performance.
+- 1. In 2023, the Compensation Committee established corporate performance objectives under the 2023 bonus plan to provide for compensation that was intended to serve as an incentive for performance in 2023, based on established performance measures, notwithstanding that the Compensation Committee retained discretion to award payouts of any amount irrespective of the Company's actual performance against such objectives.
+The amounts earned by our NEOs in 2023 based on actual achievement of the 2023 performance objectives, but awarded and paid in 2024, are shown in the "Non-Equity Incentive Plan Compensation" column of the 2023 Summary Compensation Table above.
+See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program & Corporate Performance Objectives," above for additional information regarding our NEOs' 2023 bonus awards. - Represents February 8, 2023 PRSU awards, which are eligible to vest after the Performance Period ends on December 31, 2025, generally subject to such NEOs' continued employment with the Company through the vesting date, with the percentage of the PRSUs that are eligible to vest dependent on the Company meeting cumulative BVPS growth targets set forth in the awards.
+See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Long-Term Incentive Program & BVPS Growth Targets," above for a description of the 2023 PRSU awards. - 3.
+Our NEOs' (other than Mr. Shuster) 2023 RSU grants are eligible to vest 40% on each of the first and second anniversaries of the grant date, with the remaining 20% eligible to vest on the third anniversary of the grant date.
+Mr. Shuster's 2023 RSU grant is eligible to vest in thirds on the first, second, and third anniversaries of the grant date. - 4.
+The amounts included in this column reflect the grant date fair value of our NEOs' 2023 RSU and PRSU awards at target level of performance.
+Actual amounts to be paid to our NEOs will depend on our performance against the applicable performance conditions and at maximum performance, would result in an additional 2,137,486, 449,990, 584,491, and 446,494 for each of Messrs.
+Pollitzer, Mallela, Leatherberry and Smith.

-OUTSTANDING EQUITY AWARDS AT 2022 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2023 FISCAL YEAR-END

-The following table provides our NEOs' outstanding equity awards as of December 31, 2022:
+The following table provides our NEOs' outstanding equity awards as of December 31, 2023: